NICMx/Jool/en/modprobe-siit.md

 - Userspace Application Counterpart: [`--pool6`](usr-flags-pool6.html)
 - Default: -

-The RFC 6052 translation prefix.
-It's the base prefix Jool will be appending and removing from the packets as described in the [stock SIIT introduction](intro-xlat.html#siit-traditional).
+The RFC 6052 translation prefix of the Jool instance being created.
+It is the base prefix Jool will be appending and removing from the packets as described in the [stock SIIT introduction](intro-xlat.html#siit-traditional).

-As per RFC 6052, the prefix length must be 32, 40, 48, 56, 64 or 96.
+The prefix length must be 32, 40, 48, 56, 64 or 96 as per RFC 6052.

 ### `blacklist`